10 Things You Should Know About Using an Oil Boiler

 At Oil 4 Wales we can install the Watchman Pro for you!

-4. Oil Furnaces Are One of the Safest Ways to Heat Your Home
+4. Oil Boilers Are One of the Safest Ways to Heat Your Home

-When some people think of oil furnaces, they think of danger.
+When some people think of oil boilers, they think of danger.
 The thought of dealing with a tank of oil scares them.

 This fear, however, is misplaced.

-Owning an oil furnace is no more dangerous than owning a gas furnace.
+Owning an oil boiler is no more dangerous than owning a gas boiler.
 Yes, oil is flammable, but oil leaks are only an issue if you have a poorly maintained oil tank.

-So here’s a tip for anyone who’s considering an oil furnace.
+So here’s a tip for anyone who’s considering an oil boiler.

 Keep your tank in a suitable space that’s far away from heat sources such as stoves or candles.
 If you do so, potential oil leaks will be much less dangerous.